trevor-moss/BrDI/README.md

   * Ex: Oxygen uptake, ____

 **June 7th, 2024**
-* Added a searchbar to the GUI when selecting dataset
+* Added a searchbar to the GUI when selecting dataset(s)

 **June 5th, 2024**
 * Adds a basic GUI to the graphing script